19 Resources and Ideas to Celebrate the MLK Day of Service

 - Volunteer to transcribe historical documents through the Smithsonian Digital Volunteer program.

-- Write letters to seniors who are in self-isolation.
-Letters Against Isolation is a great resource that serves thousands of seniors in the U.S., Canada, the UK, Australia, and Israel in isolation due to pandemic.
+- Help seniors feel less lonely.
+Letters Against Isolation serves thousands of seniors in the U.S., Canada, the UK, Australia, and Israel.

-- Volunteer to answer questions from students who want to be you when they grow up.
+- Volunteer to answer questions from students who want to work in your field when they grow up.
 CareerVillage.org's mission is to democratize career readiness by giving professionals a platform to give career information and advice to underrepresented youth.

 - Sign up to be a virtual tutor with UPchieve.
 The free, online platform connects low-income students in the U.S. with live, volunteer coaches.